davidbjames/Patterns/README.md

 Again, a contrived example, but hopefully the idea is sinking in. 🙂

 > NOTE: There is no **Worker** pattern in the original Go4 design patterns.
 That's OK!
-The Patterns Project is totally open ended.
-Yes, we want to cover the original patterns, but we also want to update those patterns to work better with modern language paradigms *and* to create brand new patterns along the way.
+The Patterns Project is about any pattern, not just the formal patterns.
+The project goals are essentially, cover the original patterns, update patterns to work better with modern paradigms and create brand new patterns.

 ***